raspberrypilearning/marble-mayhem/en/step_3.md

 --- /code ---

-**Tip:** You will need to add an `AudioSource` component to the object for this to work, set it so it does not 'Play on Awake' and add a Sound file to the 'Clip' section in the Inspector.
+**Tip:** You will need to add an `AudioSource` component to the object for this to work.
+Set it so it does not 'Play on Awake' and add a Sound file to the 'Clip' section in the Inspector.

 --- /collapse ---